 Globally, the demand for energy-efficient HVAC systems has increased and continues to do so as the cost of energy continues to rise and consumers become increasingly concerned about environmental factors.
 The COVID-19 pandemic also increased the demand for HVAC systems to maintain healthy indoor environments as people focused more on the indoor air quality in their homes and other indoor spaces.

-The United States is the second-largest HVAC market globally, accounting for around 20% of global HVAC demand.
-Globally, as in Canada, the residential sector is the largest segment of the HVAC market.
-It is followed by the commercial and industrial sectors.
+The United States remains one of the largest HVAC markets globally, accounting for a significant portion of demand in North America.
+Globally, as in Canada, the residential sector is the largest segment of the HVAC market, followed by the commercial and industrial sectors.

 Across the globe, the adoption of renewable energy sources, for example, solar and geothermal energy, is increasing, which is leading to more sustainable and eco-friendly HVAC systems.
-Simultaneously, the use of smart and connected HVAC systems, such as motion-activated HVAC systems, is increasing, enabling remote monitoring and control and providing greater efficiency and energy savings.
+Simultaneously, the use of smart and connected HVAC systems — such as motion-activated and IoT-enabled HVAC systems — is increasing, enabling remote monitoring and control and providing greater efficiency and energy savings.

 Summary